kamilazdybal/kamilazdybal.github.io/_posts/2026-04-22-control-of-bioreactor.md

 ## Zero-dimensional model of a bioreactor

-A bioreactor is a dynamical system that can be modeled as a zero-dimensional, perfectly stirred reactor of constant volume <span class="math display">$$ V $$</span> where biomass is produced from a substrate.
+A bioreactor is a dynamical system that can be modeled as a zero-dimensional, perfectly stirred reactor where biomass is produced from a substrate.
-The substrate is continually added to the bioreactor at the rate <span class="math display">$$ F $$</span> (in <span class="math display">$$ L/h $$</span>), and the products of the bioreactor are expelled at the same rate, thus maintaining a constant volume in the reactor.
+The substrate is continually added to the bioreactor at the rate <span class="math display">$$ F $$</span> (in <span class="math display">$$ L/h $$</span>), and the products of the bioreactor are expelled at the same rate, thus maintaining a constant volume, <span class="math display">$$ V $$</span>, in the reactor.

 <p align="center">
   <img src="https://github.com/kamilazdybal/kamilazdybal.github.io/raw/main/_posts/bioreactor-control-bioreactor.png" width="300">